First Published: 18th September 2018 | Updated: 15th November 2018 Take Me Straight To The Infographic

 Twitter also allows you to post a short bio.
 This is your chance to stand out, so get creative.
 Can you sum up your business and/or yourself in a sentence or two?
 It’s worth the effort to get this right, trust me.
 You can see mine below.

-While it’s great to be able to see tweets from all those you follow in your feed, it can get really busy really quick.
+While it’s great to be able to see tweets from all those you follow in your feed, it can get busy really quickly.
 It’s easy to miss Tweets when your feed is cluttered.
 You don’t want to miss Tweets that might give you sales leads, or vital industry news.

 The solution to this problem is a feature called lists.
 This neat little tool allows you to categorise the people you follow into lists.
 This makes it easy to have a kind of hierarchy, so you don’t miss important Tweets.
 It’s easy to switch between lists and setting them up is a breeze.
 It’s well worth taking a little time to keep things organised.